derskythe/kobutsky-runner/README.md

 # kobutsky-runner

-Simple Rust app to run .NET ClickOnce apps in Kiiosk mode as default shell
+The Simple app on `Rust` to run `.NET ClickOnce` apps in Kiosk mode as default shell Also, my first app on the Rust.